kyteware/blupbry-os/README.md

 # blupbry-os
-The operating system of all time
+An operating system for my raspberry pi.

+Based on the operating systems course by @dddrrreee